-Future research plans include a social history of medical recipes in late imperial China, a study of humans and objects in the Old Manchu Archive (Jiu Manzhou dang), and Chinese medicinal trade in the long nineteenth century.
+Future research plans include a social history of printed recipe collections in late imperial China, a series of articles on the Investigation of Things (gewu) during the High Qing era, and a long-term study of vernacular culture in the Old Manchu Archive (Jiu Manzhou dang).

-3. “Shui zhu yao shi: Zhongguo gudai yiyao fenye de zai tantao [Who are the masters of the pharmaceutical chamber?
-On the division of labor between physicians and pharmacists in Chinese history]”, Xin Shixue [New History], forthcoming in 2017
+“Shui zhu yao shi: Zhongguo gudai yiyao fenye de zai tantao [Who are the masters of the pharmaceutical chamber?
+On the division of labor between physicians and pharmacists in Chinese history]”, Xin Shixue [New History] (Beijing 2017).

 Invited review essay, “Xifang yiliao shi yanjiu de yaowu zhuanxiang [The Turn to Pharmaceuticals in Western Historiography of Medicine],” Lishi yanjiu [Historical Research] (2015.2): 27-33.